The Meaning Behind Stormzy's "Mel Made Me Do It" & How It Champions Black British Culture

-Stormzy dropped his new single Mel Made Me Do It casually the night of Thursday, September 22 and, within minutes, Twitter (his least favorite place) was in an uproar.
+Stormzy dropped his new single Mel Made Me Do It casually in the nighttime of Thursday, September 22nd and, within minutes Twitter (his least favourite place) was in an uproar.
 Before fans could even digest the song through streaming services, he dropped an 11-minute cinematic film to accompany the single.

 Advertisement